 A triple by junior guard Marcus Burton brought Wagner within one, down 70-71 with 15 seconds left.
 Stewart hit a pair of free throws, and a three-point miss by senior point guard Kenneth Ortiz sealed the Seahawks' fate.
 Tate grabbed the rebound and was fouled with just five seconds left in the game.
 He missed the first, but made the second after it nearly bounced up and hit the shot clock.
 That gave Robert Morris a four-point lead again, and shut the door on the late push by Wagner.

 The Seahawks were led by senior guard Latif Rivers who finished with a team-high 19 points on 7-15 shooting, including four triples.
 Folahan had a double-double with 14 points and 12 rebounds; he also blocked four shots and altered several more.

 RMU was led by a game-high 21 points by Anderson, who was 4-8 from beyond the arc.
 Jones missed out on his third straight double-double; he had ten points and eight rebounds.
 Tate led the team in rebounds with nine.

 When asked after the game what was going through his mind as he stepped to the charity stripe, Tate responded, "I ain't going to lie, I was nervous."

-When asked how head coach Andy Toole felt, he chuckled, "After the first one, I didn't know what the second one would look like."
+Head coach Andy Toole chuckled, "After the first one, I didn't know what the second one would look like."

 When asked about the significance of the game, Anderson said, "It's a good statement for us."

 The Colonials are now 6-0 in NEC play for the first time in school history.
-They have five days off before a big game at home against Bryant (13-8, 5-1) next Thursday on ESPNU.
-Wagner will try to regroup at LIU Brooklyn (7-12, 2-4) next Thursday.
+They have five days off before a big game at home against the Bryant Bulldogs (13-8, 5-1) next Thursday on ESPNU.
+Wagner will try to regroup against the LIU Brooklyn Blackbirds (7-12, 2-4) next Thursday.